Favourited 185 times

 We are only able to pick you up from the local Greyhound bus or shuttle station.
 So if you fly into Orlando, Miami, Jacksonville or Gainesville you will need to arrive in Ocala by bus or shuttle.

-Accommodations are modest and include one of the following: a small camper with a/c, microwave, tv (dvd/vhs only) and toilet; a tiny house that sleeps 4, propane heater in winter with an outdoor shower/compost toilet ; or primitive tent camping (3 tents available)
+Accommodations are modest and include one of the following: a small camper with a/c, microwave, tv (dvd/vhs only) and toilet; a tiny house that sleeps 4, propane heater in winter with an outdoor shower/compost toilet ; a bunkhouse that sleeps 2 with an outdoor shower/compost toilet; or primitive tent camping (3 tents available)

 We are a very country- casual family.
 Most of our meals are cooked and eaten in our 1st floor open air outdoor kitchen.
 That said everyone must pitch in to keep it clean, on a windy day it deposits nice layers of dust, it is not unlike primitive camping in that regard.
 You are welcome to cook for yourself or eat with us, we usually cook every night and graze on left overs for lunch the following day.
 You won't go hungry here, there is always plenty of food.